chikadim/chikadim/README.md

-## Hi there 👋
+## Hi there 👋, my name is Chika

-My name is Chika, and I'm a strong believer in learning and upskilling!
+## 🙋‍♂️ About me

+I'm a strong believer in learning and upskilling!
+Presently i find so much fun doing full stack projects.
+When i am not building something or learning something new, then you can find me playing table tennis, listening to music, meeting with valuable people or spending time with my family ❤️.

 - 🔭 I’m currently working on a food delivery app in React Native with scalable database architecture.
 - 🌱 I recently built some apps you can find pinned on my profile just below